-After a performance by Arno Bornkamp at the World Saxophone Congress in Montreal in July 2000, GRAB IT!
-Soon became a repertoire piece, regularly played and recorded arount de the globe by many soloists.
-I added an ad lib. drum part, a bass part, and made a version for electric guitar by request of Kevin Gallagher.
-In 2003 Willem Breuker asked me to wrtte the GRAB IT!
-XXL, an arrangement for big band/orchestra, to be performed by the Metoppole Orcestra starring Hans Dulfer on tenor, to be premiered at the Dutch Music Days of December 2003.
+After a performance by Arno Bornkamp at the World Saxophone Congress in Montreal in July 2000, GRAB IT! soon became a repertoire piece, regularly played and recorded around the globe by many soloists.
+I added an ad lib drum part, a bass part, and made a version for electric guitar by request of Kevin Gallagher.
+In 2003, Willem Breuker asked me to write GRAB IT!
+XXL, an arrangement for big band/orchestra, to be performed by the Metoppole Orcestra starring Hans Dulfer on tenor, which was premiered at the Dutch Music Days of December 2003.